Pakistan Resolution 1940

 • That humanity is naturally divided into nations.

-• That each nation has its own peculiar character
+• Each nation has its own peculiar character

-• That the source of all political power is the nation whole collectively.
+• That the source of all political power is the nation collectively.

 • For freedom and self-realization, man must identify himself with a nation.